• Skip to primary navigation

 Talk them through the process

-Don’t pretend like your homeschooler doesn’t have a say in what’s happening here.
+Don’t pretend your homeschooler has no say in what’s happening here.
 Your high schooler will appreciate you more if you talk them through the process.
 Your student will want to know what’s going on, just as much as you do.
 Communication will help you both prep for this period of change.

 Start the saving’s process now